 When it comes to marketing your business, we can’t stress the importance of targeting millennials enough.
-These 20- and 30-year-olds make up a powerful audience of tech-savvy individuals with disposable incomes, a love of travel, and a thirst for life.
+These thirty-something-year-olds make up a powerful audience of tech-savvy individuals with disposable incomes, a love of travel, and a thirst for life.

-This group is also completely unlike the travellers who came before them.
+This group is also completely unlike the travelers who came before them.
 Millennials have a different set of values and expectations, which means that the traditional outbound marketing techniques and advertising channels that enticed their predecessors to buy aren’t going to work on this generation of consumers.

 Millennials are all about experiencing everything life has to offer and differentiating themselves by flouting conventions and taking part in something special.

 To help you understand how to market your hotel to millennials so that you can better connect with this burgeoning demographic, we’ve got three quick tips for you.
-You may already be doing one or two of these things without even realising it, which is great.
+You may already be doing one or two of these things without even realizing it, which is great.
 But don’t stop there.
 Find ways to fine tune those marketing actions while exploring our ideas below.

-This group of travellers is tech savvy.
+This group of travelers is tech savvy.
 Millennials grew up with the Internet and navigate it like pros.
 They’re their own travel agents and they’re always on the go.
 Almost half of them research their travel plans via mobile devices.
 And 85% of them own a smartphone.
 They use it to stay in touch, connect on social media, take photos, and make purchases.

 To grab their attention, you need to ensure that your website and online profiles look good on mobile devices.
 List your hotel on metasearch and booking platforms with mobile-responsive websites and apps.
 When you do, potential guests will be able to check out your hotel on whatever device it is they’re using to search for and book accommodations.
 If you want to update your own website with a responsive, clean, and modern layout as well, look into intuitive DIY website-building tools such as Squarespace.